HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-6 Authorized transmissions.md

    > **Key Information:** Amateur stations may transmit information in support of broadcasting, program production, or news gathering when such communications are directly related to the **immediate safety of human life or protection of property**. {{< link id="T1D09" >}}

-   In a real emergency, the usual rules take a backseat—you’re allowed to use any communication method necessary to get help!
+   In a real emergency, the usual rules take a backseat — you’re allowed to use any communication method necessary to get help!
 It's like having a "break glass in case of emergency" option for the rulebook, but remember that you may be called on to justify your decision, so make sure it was an actual emergency and that was the only way to solve it!

    Part 97.403 Specifies: